sndphil/glyph-protocol/README.md

     ```bash
     python main.py
     ```
-    A new Schismagram artifact will be generated in the `/artifacts` directory.
+    A new Overform artifact will be generated in the `/artifacts` directory.

 ---